top of page

 TESTING & VALIDATION APPROACH

-delayed recognition of critical status changes
+• Delayed recognition of critical status changes due to insufficient visual differentiation

-confusion between device states
+• Confusion between device states and environmental readings

 CONCLUSION